ISRAEL/PALESTINE

 • The first and most important step is to listen, learn, and deeply empathize with the experiences, narrative, pain, fears, and hopes of both Palestinians and Israelis.
 Familiarize yourself with the history and the core needs above and begin following the Palestinian and Israeli organizations and voices listed below.

-• Build Relationships and Solidarity With Palestinian and Israelis
+• Build Relationships and Solidarity With Palestinians and Israelis

 • Join webinars and Zoom meetings with Palestinians and Israelis via recommended organizations listed in the Israeli & Palestinian Voices section below